What is Emirates ID?

 Emirates ID renewal

 Renewal must be initiated through your original sponsor (such as your employer, company, or other entity).
-If you fail to renew your Emirates ID within the grace period, you will be subject to a late renewal fine of AED 50 per day.
+If you miss the renewal window, late fines may apply per day after the grace period—confirm the current amounts via ICP or your sponsor.
 This fine mirrors the one applied for delayed visa renewal, as the Emirates ID is directly tied to your residency visa.

 Emirates ID renewal process